Battle of the Menin Road Ridge: Second Army

 No German counter-attacks were mounted for the two hours that the British and Australians consolidated the second objective.
 The creeping barrage stood for fourteen minutes in front of the second objective, then advanced 2000 yd before returning to the new British front line and then advancing again, to lead the troops to the third objective.
 German counter-attacks were stopped before they reached the new British and Australian outposts.
-The German artillery only managed to fire a disjointed and sparse reply, which did little to obstruct the troops ready to advance to the third objective as they moved up but snipers and long-range machine-gun fire began to harass the troops consolidating the second objective.
-Local operations were mounted to stop sniping, using the methods that had been so successful earlier in the morning, leading to Black Watch Corner at the south-west of Polygon Wood and Garter Point east of Anzac House and other strong-points being captured.
+The German artillery only managed to fire a disjointed and sparse reply, which did little to obstruct the troops as they moved up, ready to advance to the third objective.
+Snipers and long-range machine-gun fire began to harass the troops consolidating the second objective.
+Local operations were mounted to suppress the sniping, using the methods that had been so successful earlier in the morning, leading to Black Watch Corner at the south-west of Polygon Wood and Garter Point east of Anzac House and other strong-points being captured.

 At 9:53 a.m. the barrage resumed its forward movement towards the third objective, another 300–400 yd away.
 The 23rd Division had to fight forward through pillboxes hidden in ruined cottages along the Menin Road, concrete shelters in Veldhoek and a hedgerow in front, before the German garrisons retreated.
 The left hand brigade was held up by a dozen pill-boxes in the Wilhemstellung until noon, which caused the division many losses but the ground at the final objective proved to be dry enough for the troops to dig in.
-The two Australian divisions reached the third objective in half an hour, finding the Germans in those strong points which had not been subdued during the halt on the second objective, as stunned as those met early in the day.
-Strafing by eight German aircraft, (one of which was shot down by ground fire) and some shelling by German artillery caused minor losses, as the Australian divisions consolidated captured trenches and shell holes in their new front line.
+The two Australian divisions reached the third objective in half an hour, finding Germans, in those strong points which had not been subdued during the halt on the second objective, as stunned as those met early in the day.
+Strafing by eight German aircraft, (one of which was shot down by ground fire) and some shelling by German artillery caused minor casualties, as the Australian divisions consolidated captured trenches and shell holes in their new front line.